Financial Inclusion

 Figure Two: key stakeholders that contribute to financial inclusion.

-Our engagement in 2023 helped our Community of Practice to identify two priorities that we intend to explore over the coming year: access to basic bank accounts and Māori access to capital.
+Our engagement in 2023 helped our Community of Practice to identify two priorities that we intend to explore over the coming year: access to basic transaction accounts and Māori access to capital.

 Having an account at a financial institution (bank account) is a foundational entry point into the financial system.
 Having a bank account enables economic participation and a means to receive, store, save and spend money.